 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The financial liabilities on the statement of financial position include trade and other payables.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.

-Typically, the Company ensures that it has sufficient cash on demand to meet expected operational expenses for a period of 90 days, including the servicing of financial obligations; this excludes the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.
+Typically, the Company ensures that it has sufficient debt capacity and cash from operations to meet expected operational expenses for a period of 90 days, including the servicing of financial obligations; this excludes the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.
 To achieve this objective, the Company prepares annual capital expenditure budgets, which are regularly monitored and updated as considered necessary.
 Further, the Company utilizes authorizations for expenditures on both operated and non-operated projects to further manage capital expenditures.

-Funding for 2023 capital expenditures is expected to be provided by cash generated from operating activities, current working capital and the Company's \$300.0 million bank credit facility.
+Funding for 2025 capital expenditures is expected to be provided by cash generated from operating activities, current working capital and the Company's \$300.0 million bank credit facility.
 The Company had no defaults or breaches on its bank facility or any of its financial liabilities.
 The Company believes that it has access to sufficient capital to meet its current spending forecasts.
 The current economic climate may lead to further adverse changes in cash flows, working capital levels an/or debt level balances, which may also have a direct impact on the Company's operating results and financial position.
 These and other factors may adversely affect the Company's liquidity and the Company's ability to generate income and cash flows in the future.
-At December 31, 2023 the Company remains in compliance with all terms of our Facilities and based on current available information, management expects to comply with all terms during the subsequent 12-month period.
+At December 31, 2024 the Company remains in compliance with all terms of our Facilities and based on current available information and current year cash flows, management expects to comply with all terms during the subsequent 12-month period.

 The methods used by the Company to monitor capital is based on the ratio of net debt to annualized adjusted funds flow and also the ratio of net debt to the Company's credit facility availability.
 The first net debt ratio is calculated as net debt, defined as outstanding bank debt plus or minus working capital, divided by annualized adjusted funds flow from operations based on the most recent quarter.
 The ratio represents the time period it would take to pay off the debt if no further capital expenditures were incurred and if adjusted funds flow remained constant.
 The Company monitors this ratio and endeavours to maintain it below 1.5 to 1.0.
-As at December 31, 2023, Artis' ratio of net debt to annualized funds flow was 0.7:1.0 (December 31, 2022 -0.6:1.0).
+As at December 31, 2024, Artis' ratio of net debt to annualized funds flow was 0.8:1.0 (December 31, 2023 - 0.7:1.0).
 The net debt to annualized adjusted funds flow ratio may temporarily increase at certain times as a result of acquisitions or abnormally low commodity prices.
 In order to facilitate the management of this ratio, the Company prepares annual capital expenditure budgets that are updated as necessary depending on varying factors, including current and forecast prices, successful capital deployment and general industry conditions.
 The annual and updated budgets are approved by the Board of Directors.
 The second net debt ratio is calculated as net debt, defined as outstanding bank debt plus or minus working capital, divided by the credit facility availability.
-The Company's ratio of net debt to credit facility availability was 61% at December 31, 2023 (December 31, 2022 - 58%).
-In November 2023, Artis' credit facility was increased from \$250 million to \$300 million.
+The Company's ratio of net debt to credit facility availability was 69% at December 31, 2024.